 To deter termites, be sure that the spray foam insulation used contains boric acid.
 The acid will deter termites from making the small air pockets their home.

 Ready to Stop Pests and Save on Energy Costs?

 Contact us today and ask about our Pest Control Insulation

-To learn more about blown-in insulation and how it can block pests from entering your home, building, or facility, call the experts at Pro Control Management.
+To learn more about spray foam insulation and how it can block pests from entering your home, building, or facility, call the experts at Pro Control Management.
 We offer a wide range of pest control solutions designed to meet your needs.
-This includes traditional extermination methods along with blown-in insulation for pests.
+This includes traditional extermination methods along with spray foam insulation for pests.
 Our friendly, courteous staff will answer your questions about what type of pest control works best for you.